psyinfra/onyo/README.md

 ## File Contents

 Files are written in YAML and contain metadata about the asset.
-This can describe the physical attributes of the hardware (CPU type, RAM size, ), but can also extend to any metadata you wish to track (software, associated purchase order numbers, etc).
+This can describe the physical attributes of the hardware (CPU type, RAM size, etc), but can also extend to any metadata you wish to track (software, associated purchase order numbers, etc).

 ## Config Files